 Wave photography is almost like another genre of photography.
 It’s about the ocean water, yes, but it works differently.

 The trick here is to choose the right shutter speed.
 The more you zoom, the faster the shutter speed should be.
 The absolute minimum is 1/250 sec, but I recommend to go at least 1/800 or even faster.
 The speed varies, and the wave could be blurred.

 Sometimes blurring is the desired effect and you want to show how powerful the wave burst is.
 In this case, the maximum shutter speed you can go is 1/2 s, but that’s only possible with wide apertures.

-Seascapes and ocean photography are in general very handy for creating sunburst effects.
-There are typically some rocks and cliffs that you can make use of.
+Seascapes and ocean photography are in general, very handy for creating sunburst effects.
+There are always some rocks and cliffs that you can make use of.

-But first of all, you need to figure out the exact position of the sunrise or sunset and set up in advance.
-The sun moves quickly and you will have just a couple of minutes to get your shot.
+The sun moves quickly, and you will have just a couple of minutes to get your shot.
 The general idea is to have something much darker next to the sun so that its rays become visible and prominent.